Written By Divya

 YouTube TV Viewing Is About to Get More Ad-Heavy

 Watching videos on YouTube from the comfort of the room has become a daily habit for almost everyone.
 From movie reviews to quick tutorials and long podcasts, the TV screen has quietly become one of the biggest places people consume YouTube content.
 But if you’re someone who prefers watching YouTube on a smart TV or streaming device, the experience may soon change a bit.
-Also Read: YouTube’s AI tool to detect deepfakes now available to journalists and government officials
+Also Read: Google Vids makes text-to-video tool FREE; Adds AI avatars too

 YouTube has started introducing 30-second non-skippable ads for TV viewers, meaning some ads will have to be watched completely before your video resumes.
-Also Read: Apple challenges YouTube, Spotify with new video podcast feature
+Also Read: End of AI videos for children on YouTube and YouTube Kids?
+Here is what parents said to Sundar Pichai

 As per a report by Android Authority, the new advertising format is designed specifically for connected TVs, such as smart TVs or streaming devices connected to the internet.
 According to the company, these ads will run for 30 seconds and cannot be skipped, unlike many existing YouTube ads that allow users to skip after a few seconds, the report added.
-Also Read: YouTube finally lands on Apple Vision Pro after long wait
+Also Read: How to move your Apple Music playlists to YouTube Music in minutes

 These ads are part of a format known as VRC non-skip ads, which ensure that the full message from advertisers is delivered when content is watched on a television screen.
 The change highlights how YouTube viewing habits are evolving.
 More people are watching content on larger screens at home, and the platform is adapting its ad strategy to match that shift.